 Scenario: A hearing disability service worker refused to accept a Deaf graduate student's request for a videophone in her studio.
 He used a local deaf person's word, "That Deaf (local) in the Deaf/HoH services agrees with me that TTY is more favorable" [tokenism].

 Allyship: Actively listen.
 A marginalized person doesn't speak for all of her/his marginalized people.
 Deaf people share common experiences and have common cultural norms but not all share the same views.

 Tokenship #6: Non-meritocratic unconscious biases.

-In 2015, instead of hiring the most qualified applicant who happened to be Deaf [glass ceiling] for the superintendent position of the Provincial Schools for the Deaf in Ontario, they decided to hire both that most qualified applicant *and* another hearing applicant who was interpreter for the shared position.
+In 2015, instead of hiring the most qualified applicant who happened to be Deaf [glass ceiling] for the superintendent position of the Provincial Schools for the Deaf in Ontario, they decided to hire the hearing interpreter/educator and created an "assistant" position for the most qualified applicant (rather than the way around).
 This led to the protest for self-governance.
-Though, there have been some Deaf principals at Deaf schools in the U.S. and Canada before that.
+Though, there have been some Deaf principals at Deaf schools in the U.S. before that.

 "Diversity requires a change in attitude and mindset, as well as conscious self-check to avoid making decisions based on unconscious biases.
 Diversity also should not be thought of a standalone program, but rather as a cultural movement”. —Vivien, “What’s Better: Meritocracy or Tokenism?"